Archimedean theory and $\epsilon$-factors for the Asai Rankin-Selberg integrals: Zeta integrals and statement of the main theorems

+Let us remark here that our conventions are slightly different to the ones in \cite{Jac}: the Fourier transform $\phi\mapsto \widehat{\phi}$ in {\em loc. cit.} is normalized using the character $\psi'^{-1}$ rather than $\psi'$ (see \cite[\S 2]{Jac}) which results in composing the one used in this paper with the involution $x\in F^n\mapsto -x$.
+On the other hand, in the functional equation of \cite[Theorem 2.1]{Jac} the term $\omega_{\pi_2}(-1)^{n-1}$ is replaced by $\omega_{\pi_1}(-1)^{n-1}$.
+Finally, in \cite{Jac} the local $\gamma$-factors are also normalized differently: although in this paper we have followed the normalization of \cite{Ta} and \cite{GR}, in {\em loc. cit.} the convention is opposite and what we denote here by $\gamma(s,\pi_1\times \pi_2,\psi')$ corresponds to the factor $\gamma(s,\pi_1\times \pi_2,\psi'^{-1})$ in \cite{Jac} (see in particular the appendix \cite[Section 16]{Jac}).
+Taking all of these into account, it is a straightforward exercise to see that the above functional equation is equivalent to the one given in \cite[Theorem 2.1]{Jac}.

-Moreover, in the $p$-adic case the meromorphic continuation of $s\mapsto Z(s,W,\phi)$ and the above equality extend to any $W\in \cW(\pi,\psi)$ by linearity whereas in the Archimedean case this follows from the remark after Theorem 2.3 of \cite{Jac}.
+In the $p$-adic case the meromorphic continuation of $s\mapsto Z(s,W,\phi)$ and the above equality extend to any $W\in \cW(\pi,\psi)$, by linearity, whereas in the Archimedean case such an extension follows from the remark after Theorem 2.3 of \cite{Jac}.
 We record this as a theorem by removing the assumption on $\psi$.